palantir/gradle-consistent-versions/README.md

 javax.validation:validation-api:1.1.0.Final (3 constraints: dc393f20)
 javax.ws.rs:javax.ws.rs-api:2.0.1 (8 constraints: 7e9ce067)
 ```

+The lockfile is sourced from the _compileClasspath_ and _runtimeClasspath_ configurations.
+(Test-only dependencies will not appear in `versions.lock`.)

 #### ./gradlew why

 To understand why a particular version in your lockfile has been chosen, run `./gradlew why --hash a60c3ce8` to expand the constraints: